Rock band Maneskin wins Eurovision Song Contest for Italy

-ROTTERDAM, Netherlands (AP) — Move over sequins, disco beats and power ballads.
-A four-piece band of Italian rockers won the Eurovision Song Contest in the early hours of Sunday.
+ROTTERDAM, Netherlands (AP) — A four-piece band of Italian rockers won the Eurovision Song Contest in the early hours of Sunday, giving one of the countries hit hardest in Europe by the coronavirus pandemic reason to cheer.

 Maneskin’s win was only Italy’s third victory in the immensely popular contest and the first since Toto Cutugno took the honor in 1990.